 0000000000000c24 W void swap<int>(int&, int&)

-The nm tool lists all the symbols from the input object file.
-The -C option decodes the low-level symbols into user level names.
-In our case we are listing the objects of the template_instance_swap object file and then searching the string swap in in the listing, and it shows that the compiler has generated two different versions of the template function, one for the type int and the other for the type double.
-The two instances of the template function are located at the memory address 0000000000000c51 and 0000000000000c24, respectively.
+The nm tool lists all the symbols present in the input binary.
+The -C option converts low level, compiler generated symbol names into readable, user level function names.
+In our case, we list the symbols present in the template_instance_swap executable.
+We then filter the output to search for the string swap.
+The output confirms that the compiler has generated two distinct instances of the template function.
+One is for the type int, and the other is for the type double.
+The symbol for swap<int> appears at address 0000000000000c24.
+The symbol for swap<double> appears at address 0000000000000c51 in the generated binary.

-On the right-hand side pane of the explorer, look for the main() function.
-Under main() you will see the call to the swap() function template as shown:
+In the right-hand pane of the explorer, locate the main() function.
+Within main(), you will see the call to the swap() function template, as shown below.

 call void swap<int>(int&, int&)